xDRL64/TinyTools.js/WebMemory/readme.txt

                     displaying the rejected path.
                     (standard OS behavior, file/folder names cannot have spaces at start or end)

+            - Double dots '..' behave like expected :
+                It is relative to its parent folder.
+                It makes to get out from current folder back to the parent folder.
+                It stops getting by when reach disk root.

             - To visualize better what you can expect, see the table juste below :

                 -- 'config path' field is the value you put in config.storage in config/server.js